lukefrogger/bc-react-starter/docs/change-menu.md

 ## Add More Categories

-To add more categories to the top level menu (not recomended) find the `dataSliced` variable and modify the code.
+To add more categories to the top level menu (not recommended) find the `dataSliced` variable and modify the code.

 For example to change the number of items from 4 to five, find this line:
 `const dataSliced = data?.slice(0, 4)`